 However, money is not at the top of our order of affections.
 If it was, we’d all be thieves and criminals.
 No. We hold following the law as a greater order of affection than having money.

-Following the law isn’t the top of our order of affection though.
+Following the law isn’t at the top of our order of affection though.
 As my children and I were discussing modern history last year, we debated human rights versus the law.
-Is following the law a higher order of affection than rights people have to Life, Liberty, and the Pursuit of Happiness?
+Is following the law a higher order of affection than the rights people have to Life, Liberty, and the Pursuit of Happiness?

 No, sometimes we are called to break the law because human rights have a greater order of affection.